-When regular buttermilk pancakes just aren't enough!
-These Cocoa Buttermilk Pancakes take it to the next level with chocolate in every bite!
-They are fluffy, chocolatey and a perfect breakfast choice.
-This recipe is quick and simple, so you can have these stacked on plates in a hurry!
+These Chocolate Buttermilk Pancakes take it to the next level with chocolate in every bite!
+They are fluffy, chocolatey and a perfect choice for an indulgent breakfast.
+This recipe for fluffy chocolate pancakes is quick and simple, so you can have these stacked on plates in a hurry!

-What I like best about these pancakes is that there is just a slight chocolate flavor.
+The thing I like best about this simple recipe for these delicious pancakes is that there is just a slight chocolate flavor.
 You can taste the chocolate but still get that buttermilk pancake flavor too!
-If you prefer a more intense chocolate flavor, you can add chocolate chips to the batter to take it up a notch.
-Since my family is obsessed with real maple syrup, that is how we prefer to eat ALL pancakes.
-You could easily top these with whatever you prefer and they would be delicious!
+If you are a chocolate lover and prefer a more intense chocolate flavor, you can add chocolate chips to the batter to take it up a notch.